Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 # Get the Experience Platform SDK

-The Experience Platform SDK is available for iOS via [Cocoapods](https://cocoapods.org/), Android via [Gradle](https://gradle.org), and for React Native projects via [Node Package Manager](https://nodejs.org).
+The Adobe Experience Platform SDK is available for iOS via [Cocoapods](https://cocoapods.org/), Android via [Gradle](https://gradle.org), and for React Native projects via [Node Package Manager](https://nodejs.org).

-Follow the directions below to to incorporate the Experience Platform SDK into your application.
+Follow the directions below to to incorporate the SDK into your mobile application.

 {% hint style="info" %}
-For iOS and Android projects, the recommended approach to integrating the SDK is to use Cocoapods or Gradle.
+For iOS and Android projects, the recommended approach to integrating the SDK is to use Cocoapods, Gradle, and/or npmjs.
 SDK libraries are also available on [Github](https://github.com/Adobe-Marketing-Cloud/acp-sdks/).
 {% endhint %}

 {% tabs %}